 The existing childcare income tax credit is designed to compensate in a small way for the childcare costs of working parents, but it does not offset broader dependent care costs.
 In addition to the age restrictions for dependents, the tax credit has a number of other shortcomings.
 The definition of "dependence" is too restrictive to be an effective relief mechanism for most family caregivers.
-The test of "dependence" should be made less restrictive in terms of the dependent care reimbursement account and patterned more closely after the California informal
+The test of "dependence" should be made less restrictive in terms of the dependent care reimbursement account and patterned more closely after the California informal care tax credit law.

-Testimony of Laurie Young to the Senate Special Committee on Aging & HELP Subcommittee on Aging February 6, 2002 Page 6 care tax credit law.
 The credit should also be refundable.
 Some dependent care tax credit proposals before Congress require a doctor certify that a care recipient needs assistance with three or more activities of daily living (ADLs), but OWL is concerned that this is overly restrictive.